BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What investment strategies does SIF offer?

-The investment strategy depends upon the fund manager but is generally more flexible than that offered by mutual funds.
+The investment strategy may vary depending upon the fund manager but is generally more flexible than that offered by mutual funds.

 What is the minimum investment in SIF?